Dmitry-Abakumov/ice-cream/README.md

     This is an HTML/CSS team project.

-    There are responsive layout> slider, modal window, burger menu.
+    There are responsive layout, slider, modal window, burger menu.

     My role is a developer.